drBenway/pixi-vn-wiki/Save-and-Load.md

 Pixi'VN provides a function to save the game progress.
 The `getSaveData` function saves the current game state, including the current step, variables, and other game data in a object.

 If you want to save the game progress into a json string, you can use the `getSaveJson` function.
+This function returns a json string, the decision to encrypt and/or compress the save is a developer's decision.

 A exemple of how to save the game progress: